Back To Search Results

 Prostate Malignancy

 Prostate carcinoma is related to high morbidity and mortality worldwide.
-MRI, specially mp-MRI, is useful for cancer detection and helps to avoid unnecessary biopsy.
-Pre-biopsy MRI and MRI guided biopsy is more superior to the TRUS guided biopsy.[8]
-Pre-biopsy MRI helps avoid over staging errors that may occur due to biopsy artifact.[9]
+MRI, especially mp-MRI, is useful for cancer detection and helps to avoid unnecessary biopsy.
+Pre-biopsy MRI and MRI-guided biopsy is more superior to the transrectal guided ultrasound (TRUS) biopsy.[8]
+Pre-biopsy MRI helps avoid over-staging errors that may occur due to biopsy artifacts.[9]
 MRI also detects anterior, lateral, and apex tumors, which may be missed by biopsy.
 The malignant lesions are typically in the peripheral zone with T2WI hypointensity, focal enhancement, and low diffusivity.
-Ill-defined and T2 hypointense lesions in PZ is highly suspicious for carcinoma.
+Ill-defined and T2 hypointense lesions in PZ are highly suspicious for carcinoma.
 Though malignancy is less common in the transition zone, non circumscribed, spiculated, relatively T2 hypointense lesions are suspicious.

 Ultrasonography